adaltas/ece-big-data-processing-2025-fall/modules/05.kafka_overview/lab.md

 # Quick Kafka Demo

 Complete the [Kafka quick start guide](https://kafka.apache.org/quickstart) through step 5.
 Note that you will need complete step one to download and untar kafka on your local machine to be able to access the cli commands.
-Additonally, don't forget to complete step 8 once the lab is completed in order to stop the kafka environment ( and dont forget to stop the docker container ).
+For step two, choose the `Using GraalVM Based Native Apache Kafka Docker Image` option.
+Finally, in order to stop the kafka environment complete step eight along with  stopping the docker container.

 **BONUS**